 Legal representatives (attorneys, paralegals, interpreters), law enforcement officials, medical personnel, social workers, and others who need to schedule time to visit an inmate for professional purposes have two options:

 1. Contact Visits: Contact visits will be granted only for approved professional visitors.
 To schedule a professional contact visit, please email the Professional Visit Request Form (PDF) to the inmate visitation division at least 4 hours in advance of the requested visit time.
+NOTE: Please see top of this page for change to visit hours for inmates requiring multiple-deputy escort.

 If you have not been previously cleared as a professional visitor at this facility you will be contacted and asked to provide additional information before your contact visit is approved.